 When you reach the top, follow the sign for Jiu Wu Peak:

-Note, if you’re following this hike in the reverse would be the easiest place to take a wrong turn (or rather, miss the turn you’re supposed to take).
+Note, if you’re following this hike in the reverse direction, this would be the easiest place to take a wrong turn (or rather, miss the turn you’re supposed to take).
 At the sign pictured above, you’re looking for the steep steps going down to the left:

 Would be quite easy to miss.

 Anyway, you’re now on the hiking trail along the top of ridge which undulates up & down a series of peaks.
-Although the mountain is called Mt Nangang, the point called Nangang Peak isn’t actually the highest point (and is closed off anyway as it’s host to some government equipment).
+Although the mountain is called Mt Nangang, the point called Nangang Peak isn’t actually the highest point (and is closed off anyway as it’s host to some comms equipment).

 The highest point on Nangang, and thus the main goal for the hike, is called 9-5 Peak (Jiu Wu Feng, 九五峰).
 It has a boulder with 九五峰 carved into it, though the views are partially obstructed by trees.